joostkremers/writeroom-mode/README.md

 ## Usage ##

 `writeroom-mode` can be activated in a buffer by calling `M-x writeroom-mode RET`.
-A screen shot can probably explain best what `writeroom-mode` does:
+A screen shot can probably explain best what `writeroom-mode` does.
+In the default configuration, after activating `writeroom-mode`, your screen looks like this:

 ![screenshot](writeroom-mode.png)